HannesTamm1/JokesWebApp/README.md

 # JokesWebApp

-Simple web page to hold Jokes in the database and quickly search for them, when there's a need.
-I find it pretty useful, now I can save lots of jokes and whenever I get bored with my friends and can just search on the topic I'd like to joke about.
+Simple web page to hold Jokes in the database and quickly search the jokes that have been saved on there.
+I find it pretty useful that now I can save lots of jokes and whenever a situatuion gets boring, I can just search on the topic I'd like to joke about.